felixleopoldo/benchpress/docs/source/index.rst

 ------------------------

 #############################################################
-Scalable and open-source causal discovery
+Open-source causal discovery platform
 #############################################################

 Describing the relationship between the variables in a study domain and modelling the data generating mechanism is a fundamental problem in many empirical sciences.
 `Probabilistic graphical models <https://en.wikipedia.org/wiki/Graphical_model>`_ are one common approach to tackle the problem.
-Learning the graphical structure for such models, referred to as **structure learning** or **causal discovery**, is computationally challenging and a fervent area of current research with a plethora of algorithms being developed.
+Learning the graphical structure for such models, referred to as **causal discovery** and **structure learning** in general, is computationally challenging and a fervent area of current research with a plethora of algorithms being developed.
 To facilitate the access to the different methods we present Benchpress, a scalable and platform-independent `Snakemake <https://snakemake.github.io/>`_ workflow to **run**, **develop**, and to create reproducible **benchmarks** of **structure learning algorithms** for probabilistic graphical models.